Trending Hashtags For Events & Event Planners

 Ready player 3 - Governments

 The third major player in all of this, of course, are governments.
-Governments collect a ton of data about their citizens, however, they’re not close to being as good at exploiting that data as are the first and third party corporate players.
-In fact, most governments rely heavily on corporate players to make sense of the data they control.
+Governments collect a ton of data about their citizens.
+However, they’re not close to being as good at exploiting that data as are the first and third party corporate players.
+In fact, most governments rely heavily on corporate players to make sense of the information they control.

 Ready player 4 - The Benchwarmers